-Section headings should be: Abstract, Intro-duction, Methods, Results, Discussion, Conflicts of Interest Statement (if any), Acknowledgments (if any), and References.
+Section headings should be: Abstract, Introduction, Methods (or Materials and methods), Results, Discussion, Conflicts of Interest Statement (if any), Acknowledgments (if any), and References.

 The Introduction should provide a brief background to the subject of the paper, explain the importance of the study, and state a precise study question or purpose.